 Unless you have endless spare time which, let's face it none of us has, it's a challenge to stay on top of your game in a digital world.
 We're all being bombarded with information, invites and insights every day and as you move into senior management, this only increases.
-Should you make time to engage with all these information sources or ignore the lot?
-How do you know what's useful or not and will it really be 'the next big thing'?
-How do you fit in knowledge building and learning around your day job?
+You may be asking:

 So, what can we do to maximise our learning and knowledge building?
 I've collated the following to help us all develop and stay current in our very fast-paced and exciting digital world.